 Power Needs / Voltage Output / Usage

 How many appliances and devices will be running at the same time?
-In addition to basic power and small appliances, how many electronics and portable devices are involved?
+In addition to basic power and small appliances, how many electronics and cell phones are involved?
 If you use the RV on a closer to full-time basis, is a heavier duty generator a better choice?
+Appliances like air conditioners, fridges, and others are going to take up a lot of power in your motorhome or travel trailer.

 Be sure to factor in whether you will be using the power to charge RV batteries, which will take a considerable amount of energy on its own.